 Mummified body found in bathtub of burglarized Arizona home

 BULLHEAD CITY, Ariz.
-(AP) — Authorities are trying to identify a mummified body found in the bathtub of a northwestern Arizona home that had been burglarized.
+(AP) — Authorities are trying to identify a mummified body found by police in the bathtub of a northwestern Arizona home as they investigated a burglary.

-Bullhead City police said officers responded to a burglary in progress around 3:30 a.m.
-Saturday and reported finding 65-year-old Christine Lee Walters rummaging through items inside the house.
+Bullhead City police said officers responding to a burglary in progress around 3:30 a.m.
+Saturday discovered 65-year-old Christine Lee Walters rummaging through items inside the house.

-They said there were pry marks on the door, indicating forced entry into the home, and Walters had been at the house for several days taking clothing, purses and other items she allegedly planned to sell online.
+They said there were pry marks on the door, indicating forced entry into the home, and that Walters had been going inside for days and taking clothing, purses and other items she allegedly planned to sell online.

-Neighbors told police they believed the house was vacant because the homeowner had not been seen for about a year and may have moved away.

-Police searched the house and said they found the body in a natural mummified state, which occurs when a corpse is exposed to very dry conditions that slow typical decomposition.
+Police said officers searched the house and found the body in the tub in a natural mummified state, which occurs when a corpse is exposed to very dry conditions that slow typical decomposition.

-It’s unknown how long the body had been in the bathtub and the Mohave County Medical Examiner’s Office will try to determine the cause of death.

 Police said Walters told officers she didn’t know the body was in the house.

+It’s unknown how long the body was in the bathtub.
+Neighbors told police they believed that the house was vacant and that the homeowner may have moved away because they hadn’t been seen for about a year.

+The Mohave County Medical Examiner’s Office was trying to determine the cause of death.
-Detectives searched Walters’ vehicle and house and reported finding the homeowner’s birth certificate, credit cards, driver’s license and income tax paperwork.

-Walters has been booked into jail on suspicion of two counts of burglary and police said they are seeking additional charges after methamphetamine and drug paraphernalia were found in her possession.
+Detectives found the homeowner’s birth certificate, credit cards, driver’s license and income tax paperwork during searches of Walters’ home and vehicle.
+She booked into jail on suspicion of two counts of burglary.
+Police said they are seeking additional charges after methamphetamine and drug paraphernalia were found in her possession.

-It was unclear Thursday if Walters has a lawyer yet who can speak on her behalf.
+It was unclear Thursday if Walters has a lawyer who can speak on her behalf.

 Copyright 2022 The Associated Press.
 All rights reserved.